kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 If the hints are not compatible, the Topology Manager may choose to reject the pod.
 Behavior in this case depends on a new Kubelet configuration value to choose the topology policy.
-The Topology Manager supports four
+The Topology Manager supports five
-policies: `none`(default), `best-effort`, `restricted` and `single-numa-node`.
+policies: `none`(default), `best-effort`, `restricted`,  `single-numa-node` and `pod-level-single-numa-node`.

 A topology hint indicates a preference for some well-known local resources.
 The Topology Hint currently consists of
 * A list of bitmasks denoting the possible NUMA Nodes where a request can be satisfied.
 * A preferred field.
     * This field is defined as follows:
-      * For each Hint Provider, there is a possible resource assignment that satisfies the request, such that the least possible number of NUMA nodes is involved (caculated as if the node were empty.)
+      * For each Hint Provider, there is a possible resource assignment that satisfies the request, such that the least possible number of NUMA nodes is involved (calculated as if the node were empty.)
       * There is a possible assignment where the union of involved NUMA nodes for all such resource is no larger than the width required for any single resource.

+The Topology Manager component will be disabled behind a feature gate until graduation from alpha to beta.

 #### Policies
+The node-level topology policy takes precedence over the pod-level topology policy.
+The node-level policies will be deprecated later, because the utilization is better for servers to have dynamic policies.

+**Node-level Topology Policy**

+- **none(default)**
+  * Kubelet does not consult Topology Manager for placement decisions.
+- **best-effort/restricted/single-numa-node/pod-level-single-numa-node**
+  * If the server node is configured with these policies, the pod-level topology policy of a pod is set as node-level topology policy of the serer.
+- **dynamic**
+  * Pods with various pod-level topology policies can be distributed to nodes with dynamic policy.
+  * The node-level topology policy does not affect to pod-level topology policy.

+**Pod-level Topology Policy**

-**none (default)**: Kubelet does not consult Topology Manager for placement decisions.
+- **none (default)**: Kubelet does not consult Topology Manager for placement decisions.

-**best-effort**: Topology Manager will provide the preferred allocation for the container based on the hints provided by the Hint Providers.
+- **best-effort**: Topology Manager will provide the preferred allocation for the container based on the hints provided by the Hint Providers.
 If an undesirable allocation is determined, the pod will be admitted with this undesirable allocation.

-**restricted**: Topology Manager will provide the preferred allocation for the container based on the hints provided by the Hint Providers.
+- **restricted**: Topology Manager will provide the preferred allocation for the container based on the hints provided by the Hint Providers.
 If an undesirable allocation is determined, the pod will be rejected.
 This will result in the pod being in a `Terminated` state, with a pod admission failure.

-**single-numa-node**: Topology mananager will enforce an allocation of all resources on a single NUMA Node.
+- **single-numa-node**: Topology manager will enforce an allocation of all resources on a single NUMA Node.
 If such an allocation is not possible, the pod will be rejected.
 This will result in the pod being in a `Terminated` state, with a pod admission failure.

-The Topology Manager component will be disabled behind a feature gate until graduation from alpha to beta.
+- **pod-level-single-numa-node**: Topology manager will enforce an allocation of all container's resources in the pod on a same NUMA Node.
+If such an allocation is not possible, the pod will be rejected.
+This will result in the pod being in a `Terminated` state, with a pod admission failure.

 #### Computing Preferred Affinity

-After collecting hints from all providers, the chosen Topology Manager policy performs the affinity calcuation to determine the best fit Topology Hint.
+After collecting hints from all providers, the chosen Topology policy of the pod performs the affinity calculation to determine the best fit Topology Hint.

-The chosen Topology Manager policy then decides to admit or reject the pod based on this hint.
+The chosen Topology policy of the pod then decides to admit or reject the pod based on this hint.

-**Policy Affinity Calcuation:**
+**Policy Affinity Calculation:**

 - **best-effort/restricted (same affinity calculation algorithm for both policies)**
 1. Loops through the list of hint providers and saves an accumulated list of the hints returned by each hint provider.
 2. Iterates through all permutations of hints accumulated in Step 1.
-The hint affinites are merged to a single hint by performing a bitwise AND.
+The hint affinities are merged to a single hint by performing a bitwise AND.
 The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
 3. The hint with the narrowest preferred affinity is returned.
    * Narrowest in this case means the least number of NUMA nodes required to satisfy the resource request.
 4. If no hint with at least one NUMA Node set is found, return a default hint which is a hint with all NUMA Nodes set and preferred set to false.

 - **single-numa-node**
 1. Loops through the list of hint providers and saves an accumulated list of the hints returned by each hint provider.
 2. Filters the list of hints accumulated in Step 1 to only include hints with a single NUMA node and nil NUMA nodes.
 3. Iterates through all permutations of hints filtered in Step 2.
-The hint affinites are merged to a single hint by performing a bitwise AND.
+The hint affinities are merged to a single hint by performing a bitwise AND.
 The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
 4. If no hint with a single NUMA Node set is found, return a default hint which is a hint with all NUMA Nodes set and preferred set to false.

+- **pod-level-single-numa-node**
+1. Loops through the list of hint providers and saves an accumulated list of the hints returned by each hint provider.
+2. Filters the list of hints accumulated in Step 1 to only include hints with a single NUMA node and nil NUMA nodes.
+3. Iterates through all permutations of hints filtered in Step 2.
+The hint affinities are merged to a single hint by performing a bitwise AND.
+The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
+4. The hint affinities of the containers in a pod are merged to a single hint by performing a bitwise AND.
+The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
+5. If no hint with a single NUMA Node set is found, return a default hint which is a hint with all NUMA Nodes set and preferred set to false.

 **Policy Decisions:**

 - **best-effort**